Vicious806/TrueCircleNewVersion/replit.md

 1. **User Authentication**: Users sign in via Replit Auth, creating or updating their profile in PostgreSQL
 2. **Meetup Discovery**: Users browse available meetups with filtering by type, interests, location, and schedule
-3. **Meetup Creation**: Authenticated users create new meetups with details like restaurant preferences and participant limits
+3. **Meetup Creation**: Authenticated users create new meetups with details like restaurant/cafe preferences and participant limits
 4. **Participation Management**: Users can join/leave meetups with automatic participant count updates
 5. **Real-time Chat**: WebSocket connections enable live messaging between meetup participants
 6. **Data Persistence**: All user actions are persisted to PostgreSQL with optimistic UI updates